Jeff Daniels: 2016–present: Career expansion

 In 2016, Daniels returned to Broadway in the Revival of David Harrower's Blackbird alongside Michelle Williams.
 The play depicts a young woman (Williams) meeting a middle-aged man (Daniels), 15 years after being sexually abused by him when she was twelve.
 The play ran at the Belasco Theatre on February 5, 2016 (37 previews), and opened officially on March 10 (through June 11, 108 performances) where it was directed by Joe Mantello and received widespread critical acclaim.
 Daniels was nominated for his second Tony Award for Best Actor in a Play.
 Williams received a Tony Award nomination as well.
+Daniels played David in The Divergent Series: Allegiant (2016) and was set to reprise the role in the planned The Divergent Series: Ascendant.

 In 2017, Daniels starred in Netflix's western miniseries Godless where he portrayed the villain Frank Griffin.
 He starred alongside Michelle Dockery, Merritt Wever, and Sam Waterston.
 Daniels won critical praise for his performance and was nominated for the Primetime Emmy Award for Supporting Actor in a Miniseries, which he won.
 In 2018, Daniels's Hulu miniseries The Looming Tower traces the rising threat of Osama bin Laden and Al-Qaeda in the late 1990s and how the rivalry between the FBI and CIA during that time may have inadvertently set the path for the tragedy of 9/11.
 Daniels played John O'Neill, the chief of the New York FBI's Counter-terrorism Center.
 The ensemble included Bill Camp, Michael Stuhlbarg, and Peter Sarsgaard.
 Daniels won widespread critical acclaim and received a Primetime Emmy Award nomination for Best Actor in a Limited Series.